diegolmello/ReproRNBenchmark/README.md

 ### tti_loggedin.yml

 It does a similar thing, but after logged in.
+Some requests to backend and more data to be rendered.

 <img src="readme_content/tti_loggedin.png" />